lamdera/example-apps/readme.md

-They small apps are a basic starting point for folks who would prefer to learn by reading code.
+These small apps are a basic starting point for folks who would prefer to learn by reading code.

 Check out the [Lamdera quick overview](https://dashboard.lamdera.app/) for the basic concepts.